-After the Prayers of the People, the Priest extends Christ's peace congregation and the congregation shares the peace with one another.
+After the Prayers of the People, the Priest extends Christ's peace the to congregation the and congregation shares the peace with one another.
 The Peace is real and also symbolic.
-It is real because in the forgiveness of our sins we are restored to Christ's peace.
-It is also the way we remind ourselves that because we have received the gift of God's forgiveness we can and must reconciled to another.
+It is because in forgiveness of our sins we are restored to Christ's peace.
+It is also the way we remind ourselves that because have received the gift of God's forgiveness we can and must be reconciled to one another.